weiyueli7/Automatic-Image-Annotation/README.md

 ### Executing program

-1) Go to [DataHub](https://datahub.ucsd.edu/) and create a directory with all of the files in the startercode.
+1) Create a directory with all of the files in the startercode.
 Replace the `model_factory.py` and `experiment.py` with our implementations.
 2) Run the `get_datasets.py`.
 3) Define the configuration for your experiment.
 See `default.json` to see the structure and available options.
 You are free to modify and restructure the configuration as per your needs.
 4) Open a new terminal on DataHub, go to the correct directory.